The Bankrate promise

 The Blue Cash Preferred® Card from American Express doles out the highest cash back rate on this list for eligible streaming subscriptions: a whopping 6 percent.
-Eligible streaming services include the usual suspects, like Hulu, HBO Max, Netflix, Disney+, YouTube TV and Apple TV+, but also smaller players like Luminary, FuboTV, Sling TV, Peacock, Paramount+, DirecTV Stream and Spotify.
-For a full list of eligible streaming services, review American Express’s list of rewards-eligible retailers on its website.
+The eligible streaming services include the usual suspects, like Hulu, HBO Max, Netflix, Disney+, YouTube TV and Apple TV+, but also smaller players like Luminary, FuboTV, Sling TV, Peacock and DirecTV Stream.
+For a full list of eligible streaming services, review American Express’ list of rewards-eligible retailers.

 Chase Sapphire Preferred Card: Best for travel

 In addition to 3X points on select streaming services, the Chase Sapphire Preferred® Card rewards 3X points on dining and online grocery purchases (excluding Walmart, Target and wholesale clubs), 5X points on Lyft Rides (through March 2025), 5X points on travel purchased through the Chase Ultimate Rewards portal, 2X points on general travel and 1X points on everything else.
 Plus, your points can be transferred at a 1:1 ratio to Chase’s transfer partners, many of which are leading loyalty programs for airlines and hotels.

 The Sapphire Preferred has a $95 annual fee, making this card easy to offset with its rewards structure.
-By simply spending $132 per month across its 3X categories, the annual fee will be covered.
-There are also no foreign transaction fees and you’ll get a 25 percent value boost for your points when redeemed for travel via the Chase Ultimate Rewards portal.
+By simply spending around $264 per month across the card’s 3X categories, the annual fee will be covered.
+There are also no foreign transaction fees, and you’ll get a 25 percent value boost for your points when redeemed for travel via the Chase Ultimate Rewards portal.

 But where the Sapphire Preferred Card shines most: On every account anniversary, you’ll receive a 10 percent points match and $50 in statement credits for hotel stays purchased through the Chase Ultimate Rewards portal.
-Plus, you can earn 60,000 bonus points when you spend $4,000 in the first three months after opening your account.
+For a sign-up bonus, you can earn 60,000 bonus points when you spend $4,000 in the first three months after opening your account.

 U.S. Bank Cash+ Visa Signature Card: Best for fast food